MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 Recording errors and other recording output is written to a WinDbg log file.

-All of the output files are stored in the users document folder by default.
+All of the output files are stored in a location configured by the user.
+The default location is in the users document folder.
 For example, for User1 the TTD files would be stored here:

 ```
 C:\Users\User1\Documents